samueldobbie/markup/README.md

 1. Run the web app and API: `pnpm dev` and `pnpm dev:api`
 1. Open Markup in your web browser at `http://localhost:3000`

-To use AI suggestions, open a workspace, click **Settings**, and add an OpenAI-compatible base URL.
-Model name and API key are optional.
+To use AI suggestions, open a workspace, click **Configure AI**, and pick Claude or OpenAI (or **Custom** for a local / OpenAI-compatible server).
 Highlighting text in the annotate view will suggest an entity and attributes.
 The **Suggested** tab asks the same model for document-level annotations you can accept or dismiss.

 # Custom AI endpoints